 - 1. Wastewater must be offloaded without spills or direct discharge to water bodies - 2.
 Hoses must not leak; docks or shore must not have pools of wastewater - 3.
 Check for unusual foam or smell in seawater near the offload operations

 Citations: AS 46.03.462 & AS 46.03.463

 There can be multiple citations for each requirement.
-The most relevant are listed in the Table, (above).
+The most relevant are listed in the Table at the top of this page.

 Photo 2: Unknown Discharge